Adzzse/Adzzse/README.md

 1. Install [Visual Studio](https://visualstudio.microsoft.com/), selecting the necessary workload for C# development.
 2. Open the project using Visual Studio or any C#-compatible editor.

-## Usage

-Follow these steps to use the project:

-1. Clone the repository: `git clone https://github.com/username/project.git`
-2. Set up the project for both Java and C# using the instructions provided in the [Java Setup](#java-setup) and [C# Setup](#csharp-setup) sections.
-3. Explore the project structure and study the integration points between Java and C#.
-4. Modify or extend the project based on your requirements.

 ## Contributing

 Contributions are welcome!
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute to this project.